alexa/alexa-auto-sdk/modules/car-control/docs/index.md

 ##### (Local Voice Control) Custom Assets for Linux Integration
 The default LVC app configuration for Linux expects any custom assets to be defined in a file called `assets.json` located at `/opt/LVC/data/led-service/assets/assets.json`.
 Use this path when you configure the `aace.carControl.assets.customAssetsPath` field in the `Car Control` module configuration.

-##### (Local Voice Control) Custom Assets for Android Integration
-Local Voice Control Android integrations using the LVC APK implement the `ILVCClient` interface to configure Local Voice Control in the LVC APK (See the LVC extension documentation for more details).
-The "CarControl.CustomAssetsFilePath" field of the `ILVCClient.getConfiguration()` configuration schema specifies a path to the custom assets definition file, which must be accessible to the processes running the LVC APK services.

-When you integrate with AACS, you do not need to provide the `CarControl.CustomAssetsFilePath` field in any AACS configuration message; instead, your application should directly share permissions to the custom assets definition file using the AACS file sharing protocol.
-AACS will create a local copy of the file and use the path to its local copy to configure the LVC APK.

 ### Sample Configuration

 The `Car Control` module provides a [sample JSON file](https://github.com/alexa/alexa-auto-sdk/blob/master/modules/car-control/assets/CarControlConfig.json) to configure the Auto SDK Engine with a vehicle fully equipped for every use case officially supported for car control.
 This file models each supported endpoint with a configuration of capabilities and zones that ensures all supported utterances for that endpoint work as expected.
 It is recommended that you construct the configuration for your application by selecting the parts of this sample that describe features supported by your vehicle.
 Make adjustments to the endpoints, such as modifying modes and range settings, as needed.